Taking Lithium: 7 Ways to Manage Increased Appetite and Weight Gain

 Why do I experience stomachaches after I eat?
 Is there anything I can do to prevent or alleviate them?
 Learn the common causes of stomach discomfort after you eat a meal and how to prevent them!

-Can a Colostomy Patient Swim With an Ostomy Bag On?
+Can Colostomy Patients Swim With an Ostomy Bag On?

-New colostomy patients who swim worry about engaging in water activities.
-They wonder if it’s a good idea to swim with a colostomy bag on, and worry about bulging pouches, leakages, the smell, and prying eyes.
-How to work around these concerns?
-Find out here
+New colostomy patients who enjoy swimming often worry about engaging in water activities.
+Is it a good idea to swim with a colostomy bag?
+Here's what you should know about bulging pouches, leakages, the smell, and prying eyes.

 Stomach or Peptic Ulcers and a Helicobacter pylori Infection